Thurinum/juliesphere-music/README.md

 <img width="949" alt="image" src="https://user-images.githubusercontent.com/43908636/199856046-124a3cb3-0620-4dad-9d10-44c300e73cee.png">

 ## What this is
-A truly enlightening Angular assignment which may or may not contain a bunch of silly furry jokes.
+A truly enlightening Angular assignment.

 - Uses the Angular framework for UI
 - Uses Angular Material